 FortiGate appliances support the IPSec industry standard for VPN, allowing VPNs to be configured between a FortiGate appliance and any client or gateway/firewall that supports IPSec VPN.
-FortiGate appliances also provide SSL VPN services.
+FortiGate appliances also provide SSL VPN services using TLS 1.0 in the FIPS-CC mode of operation.